Indians in Saint Kitts and Nevis: Saint Kitts

 There were some reported instances of Indian indentured labourers refusing to work.
 The Masters and Servants Act of 1849 mandated that indentured labourers were required work from the moment they agreed to work for a plantation owner, but did not require the agreement to be in writing.
 An article in the St. Christopher Advertiser and Weekly Intelligencer published on 5 November 1861 states, "Bramandat (a coolie) was charged by Mr Solomon Shelford with breach of his contract as a labourer.
 It appeared from the evidence that the defendant refused to do the work ordered, had not worked for a week.
 Defendant said that he would not do the work ordered (weed canes) but would do other work.
 He was committed to goal there to be kept to hard labour for 30 days."
 On 12 November 1861, the same newspaper reported that two workers named Dheajan and Shampod were charged with breach of contract by S.H.
 Richardson for refusing to work and were ordered to pay a fine of 5 shillings each.

 Within four years of arriving in Saint Kitts, most of the workers converted from Hinduism and Islam to Christianity.
 They also began adopting Christian names.
 The Colonial Report, St. Kitts, 1868, FCOL states that only a "handful" of Indians were indentured in St. Kitts in 1868.
 The estimated 10 Indians who were still indentured are presumed to have re-indentured, as the original indenture period was five years.
 The report also emphasizes the "great exodus" of Indians from Saint Kitts to Guyana and Trinidad.
 Twenty-two Indians died during their indenture period in Saint Kitts.
 Sixty-three Indians emigrated to Trinidad and Guyana after completing their indenture periods.

 In the 1860s, the decade that Indians arrived in Saint Kitts, they accounted for about 5% of the island's total population.
 By 1887, the Indian population in Saint Kitts had declined by 82% and there were only 61 Indians still residing in Saint Kitts, or 0.2% of the island's total population.
 According to the 1921 Census of Saint Kitts, there were 21 India-born people in the country indicating that most of the Indian immigrants had left Saint Kitts.
-The Census did not provide figures for ethnic makeup of the population, but only noted the birth place of respondents.
+The Census did not provide figures for ethnic makeup of the population, but only noted the birthplace of respondents.
 Therefore, it provides no information on the total Indian population of Saint Kitts in 1921, which would include Indians born on the island.